lyhiving/baserow2/docs/reference/baserow-docker-api.md

   supported command line arguments.
 Also used to run the celery worker.
 - `./web-frontend/Dockerfile`: The web-frontend's Dockerfile for local mode.
 See below for supported command line arguments.
+- `./media/Dockerfile`: A simple nginx image used to serve uploaded user files only.

 ### The Dev Env